johanbook/docs/docs/programming/patterns/srp.md

 A flag argument is a sign that a function does more than one thing.
 Then the single responsibility of this function should be to delegate the work to other functions.

+High cohesion

+One class should have only one reason to change.

+Identify things that are chanigng for different reasons.

+Group together things that change for the same reason.

+SR{P requires precise names, focused classes.